Sans attendre: Accolades

-In January 2013, Dion was nominated as Female Artist of the Year at the Victoires de la Musique but lost to Lou Doillon.
-In February 2013, she was nominated in three categories at the Juno Awards of 2013, including Album of the Year (Sans attendre), Adult Contemporary Album of the Year (Sans attendre) and Fan Choice Award.
-In March 2013, Dion was also nominated in four categories at the World Music Awards: World's Best Female Artist, World's Best Live Act, World's Best Entertainer of the Year and her album Sans attendre was nominated for World's Best Album.
+In January 2013, Dion was nominated for Female Artist of the Year at the Victoires de la Musique, but the award went to Lou Doillon.
+In February 2013, she received three nominations at the Juno Awards of 2013, including Album of the Year (Sans attendre), Adult Contemporary Album of the Year (Sans attendre), and the Fan Choice Award.
+In March 2013, Dion was also nominated in four categories at the World Music Awards: World's Best Female Artist, World's Best Live Act, World's Best Entertainer of the Year, and World's Best Album for Sans attendre.

-In September 2013, she was nominated for six Félix Awards in the categories: Female Artist of the Year, Most Successful Quebecois Artist Outside Quebec, Most Popular Song of the Year ("Parler à mon père"), Adult Contemporary Album of the Year (Sans attendre), Best-Selling Album of the Year (Sans attendre), and Music Television Show of the Year (for the television special Céline Dion… Sans attendre).
-Sans attendre won two Félix Awards in October 2013, including Adult Contemporary Album of the Year and Best-Selling Album of the Year.
+In September 2013, she received six nominations at the Félix Awards: Female Artist of the Year, Most Successful Quebecois Artist Outside Quebec, Most Popular Song of the Year ("Parler à mon père"), Adult Contemporary Album of the Year (Sans attendre), Best-Selling Album of the Year (Sans attendre), and Music Television Show of the Year (for the television special Céline Dion...
+Sans attendre).
+Sans attendre won two Félix Awards in October 2013: Adult Contemporary Album of the Year and Best-Selling Album of the Year.